 We’ll let you know when we’ve received your form safely.

 If you need help or have questions, call our College Information Services team on 01934 411 481.

 After you apply, we’ll send you a letter inviting you to a friendly interview.
 This is so we can meet each other, and it gives you a chance to find out more about the course and your tutors.
 You can bring your parent/family member, friend or carer along with you if you like.
 If you apply for more than one similar course you will be interviewed for them all at the same time.
 If they’re different, you may need to come to more than one interview.

-Most times we will tell you at interview whether we are offering you a place or not and will confirm it in writing within two weeks.
+We will tell you at interview whether we are offering you a place or not and will confirm it in writing within two weeks.
 We’ll make it clear in the letter what grades you need to take up your place.
-If you did not accept your place at the interview you’ll need to fill in the slip at the bottom of your offer letter and send it back to us.

 6. Get to know us

-In June and July we have ‘familiarisation’ days and A Level ‘bridging’ days so new students who are starting courses in September can meet the teaching staff and other students in their group.
+In July we have Welcome Days so new students who are starting courses in September can meet the teaching staff and other students in their group.
 During these days you’ll learn more about your course, and the College, in a relaxed atmosphere.